iifl-logo

 Your Company is required to maintain cost records as specified under Section 148(1) of the Companies Act, 2013, and accordingly, such accounts and records are made and maintained in the prescribed manner.

-A Resolution seeking rati_cation of remuneration payable to M/s.
-Dalwadi & Associates, Cost Accountants, for the Financial Year 2024-25 is included in the Notice convening the Annual General Meeting.
+A Resolution seeking ratification of remuneration payable to M/s.
+Dalwadi & Associates, Cost Accountants, for the Financial Year 2025-26 is included in the Notice convening the Annual General Meeting.

 Secretarial Auditor

-In terms of Section 204 of the Act and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 the Board had appointed M/s.
-Parikh Dave & Associates, Practicing Companies Secretaries, as the Secretarial Auditor for the financial year 2024-25.
+In accordance with the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Board of Directors has proposed the appointment of M/s.
+Parikh Dave & Associates, Practicing Company Secretaries, as the Secretarial Auditor of the Company for a period of five financial years from 2025 26 to 2029 30, subject to the approval of the shareholders at the ensuing Annual General Meeting.

 Internal Auditor